adityanalge/forfans/README.md

 Since there would be two teams in the game, this process has to be divided into two parts before applying.

-To learn more about the inception of the idea as well as how this solution is applied, read the about page.
+<b>To learn more about the FORFANS as well as how this solution is applied, read the about page.</b>